Skip to content

 Confirm passphrase: ********

-For CI/CD or server deployments, set the passphrase via environment variable:
+For CI/CD or server deployments, provide a keyfile:

 lango serve